-The way you present your plans can drastically affect their overall performance so I’ve put together these seven sure-fire (and many scientifically backed) tips to punch up your pricing page conversions.
+The way you present pricing on your website can drastically affect your overall bottom line, so I’ve put together these 9 sure-fire tips to build trust and boost conversions on your pricing page.

 No matter what I’m shopping for, when presented with many options, I end up wishing that there was a better way to compare the pros and cons of each one.

-When people first arrive on your pricing page, you want to make evaluating and decision making as easy as possible.
+When people first arrive on your pricing page, make evaluating and decision making as easy as possible.

-A simple way to do this is by laying out everything people need to know about each package or plan in a concise, easy to read comparison table.
+A simple way to do this is by laying out everything people need to know about each option in a concise, easy to read comparison table.

-Pros Who Got It Right: Geoloqi.
-The geo-locating platform aces the test with a clear, direct comparison table on its pricing page.
-Standing only five rows tall, the chart delivers all of the key information about its plans neatly above the fold.
+Pros Who Got It Right: The now-defunct Geoloqi.
+The geo-locating platform aced the test with a clear, direct comparison table on its pricing page.
+Standing only five rows tall, the chart delivered all of the key information about its plans neatly above the fold.

-It also allows for quick conversion by placing its CTAs at eye level when you first arrive.
-This way individuals who are ready to take action immediately will not have to go hunting for what they need in order to move forward.
+It also allowed for quick conversion by placing its CTAs at eye level when you first arrive.
+This way individuals who were ready to take action immediately did not have to go hunting for the next step.

-Giving their plans those snazzy dinosaur names also give this one a few bonus points, but we’ll get into that later.
+Giving their plans those snazzy dinosaur names also gave this one a few bonus points, but we’ll get into that later.